Jerc007/Open-GPGPU-FlexGrip-/README.txt

 For additional details regarding the internal description, please see the following documentation:

-- K. Andryc, M. Merchant and R. Tessier, "FlexGrip: A soft GPGPU for FPGAs," 2013 International Conference on Field-Programmable Technology (FPT), Kyoto, 2013, pp. 230-237.

-- Andryc, K., Thomas, T., & Tessier, R. (2016).
-Soft GPGPUs for embedded FPGAs: An architectural evaluation. arXiv preprint arXiv:1606.06454.

-- B. Du, J. E. R. Condia and M. Sonza Reorda, "An extended model to support detailed GPGPU reliability analysis," 14th International Conference on Design & Technology of Integrated Systems In Nanoscale Era (DTIS), Mykonos, Greece, 2019, pp. 1-6.
+- J. E. R. Condia, B. Du, M. Sonza Reorda and L. Sterpone, "FlexGripPlus: An improved GPGPU model to support reliability analysis," Microelectronics Reliability 109, 113660, 2020

-- B. Du, J. E. Rodriguez Condia, M. Sonza Reorda and L. Sterpone, "On the evaluation of SEU effects in GPGPUs," IEEE Latin American Test Symposium (LATS), Santiago, Chile, 2019, pp. 1-6.

 Please check the "Generic Design" folder, it contains the whole description of the GPGPU model.